The 2016 Grizzly Peak Century will be held on Sunday May 1, 2016.

 Century Prep Rides

 Join us for a series of nine rides for intermediate bicyclists who want to build stamina and increase range.
-The rides will be on consecutive Sundays, beginning in March, and will gradually progress in distance from about 25 to about 55 miles.
+The rides will be on consecutive Sundays, beginning February 28, and will gradually progress in distance from about 25 to about 55 miles.
 All are over moderately hilly terrain, similar to that of the century.
 Those who complete the series should be well-prepared to ride at least the 76-mile (metric century) route.
 For more information see our Century Prep Series page.

 T-shirt art from the 2008 Century by Vicki Nienberg